 3).
 Historical research methods: Establishing competency in library- and/or archival-based research.

-Below are resources to assist faculty teaching HIS 301 and HIS 401, though faculty teaching other courses will also benefit from the pedagogical exercises shared here.
+Below are resources to assist faculty teaching HIS 301, though faculty teaching other courses will also benefit from the pedagogical exercises shared here.